thuhcsi/DNN-HMM-Course/T3-DNN-HMM/README.md

 and the script `train.py` will save the trained model and write log to `$PWD/exp/$MODEL`.

-The achieved WER(%) is 23.9%.
+The achieved WER(%) is 25.1%(dev)/26.0%(test).
 The model we used is `DenseModel` in `model/dense.py`.
 This model is actually a toy model thus the performance is not really good.
-However, we will use it as our baseline since it is suitable to train on Desktop CPUs (i.e., time overhead is about 35min on Intel i5-8400).
+However, we will use it as our baseline since it is suitable to train on Desktop CPUs (i.e., time overhead is about 30min on Intel i5-8400).

 **By correctly running the baseline scripts, you can get the basic score for this task.**

 ## Step-2
 There are many ways to improve results, students who get better(lower) WERs will get extra points:
-* Customize your own model in `model/mymodel.py` to get better WER, i.e., deeper model / CNN model / RNN model / Attention Model.
+* Customize your own model in `model/mymodel.py` to get better WER, i.e., deeper model / CNN model / RNN model / Attention Mode.
 * Tricks for training neural networks, i.e., label smoothing / data augmentation.
 You need to implement those tricks by yourself if you want to use them.
-* Try different parameters in `run.sh`, i.e., leftcontext=3 && rightcontext=3, this will provide useful information for frame classification.
+* Try different parameters in `run.sh`, i.e., try longer epochs or set leftcontext=3 && rightcontext=3, this will provide useful information for frame classification.
 You can also increase those values to see if the result decreases and explain why.
 * Try to extract different features, i.e., MFCC / FBANK / FMLLR / I-VECTOR.
 Generally speaking, the more features that are fused, the better results you can get.

 NOTE: for feature extraction, we will show some examples here (WIP)

+## Step-3
+Answer questions
+- Q1:
+- Q2: